prody/ProDy/doc/plugins/index.rst

-.. _plug-ins:
+.. _nmwiz:

 *******************************************************************************
-Plug-ins
+NMWiz
 *******************************************************************************

 Normal Mode Wizard (NMWiz) is a `VMD <www.ks.uiuc.edu/Research/vmd/>`_ plug-in designed for visual and comparative analysis of normal mode data, i.e. modes from principal component, essential dynamics, or normal mode analysis.

 NMWiz can be used for: